Where to Go Ice Skating in NYC This Winter

 With a twinkling Christmas tree, holiday market, and a 17,000 square-foot ice skating rink, it’s no wonder why Bryant Park is such a popular winter destination.
 Admission to the rink is free, but visitors will need to make a reservation in advance and pay a fee to rent skates and learn-to-skate equipment on site.
 After you wrap up on the ice, the Bank of America Winter Village has plenty to offer including a market with more than 170 vendors that’s perfect for holiday shopping, a lodge with post-skate hot cocoa and other treats, and a curling experience where you can try your hand at the sport and kick back in a cozy hut afterward.

-Hours: Monday through Thursday from 8 am to 10 pm; Friday through Sunday from 8 am to 11:30 pm
+Hours: Monday through Thursday from 8 am–10 pm; Friday through Sunday from 8 am–11:30 pm

 City Ice Pavilion

 This indoor rink has plenty of space to skate, whether you want to practice twirls and jumps or just need some extra real estate to cling onto.
-The Long Island City rink offers public skate sessions on weekend afternoons when the space isn’t being used for local hockey games and there’s also a studio rink available for figure skaters to rent a dedicated practice area.
+At City Ice Pavilion in Long Island City, expect public skate sessions on weekend afternoons when the space isn’t being used for local hockey games and there’s also a studio rink available for figure skaters to rent a dedicated practice area.